cvdabbeele/cloudOneOnAWS/README.md

 Checkout the **howToDemo.md** for demo scenarios

 # High level overview of steps (see detailed steps in next section)
-1. open Cloud9
-2. configure AWS CLI with your keys and region
-3. clone this repo
+1. open Cloud9, configure AWS CLI with your keys and region and clone this repo
-4. enter your settings in `00_define_vars.sh`
+2. enter your settings in `00_define_vars.sh`
-5. run ./up.sh to deploy the environment (pipeline, scanner,...)
+3. run ./up.sh to deploy the environment (pipeline, scanner,...)
-6. build a sample container and see how it gets scanned by Cloud One Container Security (C1CS).
-If it has more  vulnerabilities, malware or sensitive content than defined in the threshold, it will not be pushed to the ECR Registry and it will not be deployed.
-7. increase the security thresholds in buildspec.yaml file (=allow more risk) and rebuild the (vulnerable) container.
-It will now be pushed to the ECR registry and deployed on EKS.
-8. Run a few exploits against it.
-Depending on the settings in Cloud One Application Security (C1AS), they will be blocked.  (for a detailed demo scenario, see **howToDemo.md** )
+4. see [howToDemo.md](howToDemo.md) for demo scenarios
-9. run ./down.sh to tear everything down
+5. run ./down.sh to tear everything down

 # Detailed setup instructions

 ## Requirements       -----DO READ-----
+**Shared AWS Accounts**   <br/>
+If you share an AWS account with a co-worker, make sure that you both use **different regions**

-The AWS Region that you will use must have
+The AWS Region that you will use must have:
 - **one "free" VPC "slot"**
    By default, there is a soft limit of 5 VPCs per region.
 This script must be able to create 1 VPC
 - **one "free" Elastic IP "slot"**
   By default, there is a soft limit of 5 Elastic IPs per region.
 This script must be able to create 1 Elastic IP